Skip to content

 )

-# 2. Update or create task as completed
+# 2. Create task as completed (CORRECT parameters)

 task_path = agent.create_task(